dreipol/linkit/README.md

 ### EmailType example
 Say we have a totally different new type we want to implement and can't just extend from the `ModelLinkType`.
-See the example bellow of a link type used to link to e-mail addresses with a optional subject field.
+See the example bellow of a link type used to link to e-mail addresses with an optional subject field.

 ````python
 class EmailTypeForm(TypeForm):